 But that is absolutely not what STS has to offer.
 STS is, at best, offering a humanistic evaluation of the social processes of technology design.
 The ontology of STS is flat, and its epistemology and ethics are immediate: the design decision comes down to a calculus of “values” of different “stakeholders”.
 Ironically, this is a picture of social context that often seems to neglect the political and economic context of that context.
 It is not an escape from empty abstraction.
 Rather, it insists on moving from clear abstractions to more nebulous ones, “values” like “fairness”, maintaining that if the conversation never ends and the design never gets formalized, ethics has been accomplished.

 This has proven, again and again, to be a rhetorically effective position for research scholarship.
 It is quite popular among “ethics” researchers that are backed by corporate technology companies.
 That is quite possibly because the form of “ethics” that STS offers, for all of its calls for political sensitivity, is devoid of political substance.
 An apples-to-apples comparison of “values”, without considering the social origins of those values and the way those values are grounded in political interests that are not merely about “what we think is important in life”, but real contests over resource allocation.
-The observation by Ames et al. (2011) that people’s values with respect to technology varies with socio-economic class is terribly relevant, Bourdieusian lesson in how the standpoint of “values sensitivity” may, when taken seriously, run up against the hard realities of political agonism.
+The observation by Ames et al. (2011) that people’s values with respect to technology varies with socio-economic class is a terribly relevant, Bourdieusian lesson in how the standpoint of “values sensitivity” may, when taken seriously, run up against the hard realities of political agonism.
 I don’t believe STS researchers are truly naive about these points; however, in their rhetoric of design intervention, conducted in labs but isolated from the real conditions of technology firms, there is an idealism that can only survive under the self-imposed severity of STS’s own methodological restrictions.

 Independent scholars can take up this position and publish daring pieces, winning the moral high ground.
 But that is not a serious position to take in an industrial setting, or when pursuing generalizable knowledge about the downstream impact of a design on a complex social system.
 Those empirical questions require different tools, albeit far more unwieldy ones.
 Complex survey instruments, skilled data analysis, and substantive social theory are needed to arrive at solid conclusions about the ethical impact of technology.